Nigel Barton: Vote, Vote, Vote for Nigel Barton

 That evening Nigel addresses a Labour Party meeting and discusses his concerns about the campaign.
 Conflict immediately ensues between Nigel's image-based brand of politics and the old socialist values of the committee.
 Jack is castigated for making Nigel "apologetic" about his left-wing ideals, Nigel is accused of masking his real views, and the meeting ends with all assembled singing "The Red Flag", though it becomes clear that Nigel does not know the words.

 His confidence severely shaken, Nigel embarks on further canvassing, this time of bed-ridden old people.
 He becomes distressed by the plight of one old man, who repeatedly pleads for his amputated leg to be replaced.
 Nigel and Jack leave to get ready for a dinner being held by the Lord Mayor where both candidates will make their final public appearances before the by-election.

 At the dinner Nigel listens to the address by his Conservative opponent, Sir Hugh Archibald-Lake (Cyril Luckham), with silent disdain.
 In his own speech he begins to attack the "empty platitudes" of all three major parties, much to the disgust of the other dinner guests, who attempt to silence him by banging on the table.
-Nigel makes a 'V' sign at one of the guests, but the gesture is caught on camera by a newspaper photographer in a picture published the next day.
+Nigel in exasperation makes a 'V' sign at Archibald-Lake, and the gesture is photographed and published in the next day's newspaper.

 In Jack's office on the eve of the election Nigel receives a ticking off from his agent.
-Jack storms out, angry at what he sees as Nigel's naivety.
-Alone in the office, Nigel turns to address the camera, reminds the viewers that it's polling day tomorrow and that, in the end, the political trickery they have seen is their fault, and asks them for their votes.
+Jack tells the viewer that, in the end, the political trickery they have seen is their fault, as they would never vote for someone like Nigel.
+Alone in the office, Nigel turns to address the camera and implores the viewer for their vote.